 I have been working with Iron Orchid Designs for the last couple of months using their Prima products and trying out new techniques.
-The IOD sisters sent me a couple of their new Décor transfers to try out on projects.
+The IOD sisters sent me a decor transfer to try out on a project.

 I came home recently to find the FREE headboard in my carport.
 I seriously had NO idea who dropped it off until later that evening my neighbor across the street fessed up it was from him.
 This is the same neighbor that almost chopped up an old dresser for the dumpster, AND he’s also the one that gave me these gorgeous drawer fronts I used for coat racks.